-Market panel research is a method for collecting data repeatedly, from a pre-recruited set of people.
-These individuals generally provide demographic, household and behavioral data, which can make conducting future studies easier.
+Market panel research is the technique of repeatedly collecting data, from a pool of pre-recruited people.
+The persons in this panel usually provide demographic, behavioral and household data, which makes carrying out future research studies easier.

-Market research is continuously evolving on a day to day basis.
+Market research is evolving continuously every day.
 This change is due to the evolution of the style of collecting data and the tools used to collect data.
 It makes no sense for organizations to spend too much time screening respondents to collect feedback.
 They strive to cut costs and time while gathering the most recent and accurate data as possible.
 Here’s where Market Panel Research comes in the picture.

 Top 10 reasons to conduct a market panel research

 There are many advantages to adopting a market panel research approach.
-Here are the top 10 reasons.
+Below are the top 10 reasons.

-Panels are built to give easy access to willing research participants.
-Research panels, by nature, build convenience samples.
+- Time-saving: Panels are built to give easy access to willing research participants.
+By nature, research panels build convenience samples.
 A project using a panel takes a fraction of the time it would take to complete the same project using a different sample recruitment method.
 For example, an organization may post an online survey to Twitter, and other online mediums and may generate a ton of completes.
 But, there is no guarantee that these respondents want to participate.
 Creating a panel guarantees individuals to take part in the study.
-Research projects can be completed quickly.
+Research activities can be finished quickly.
 The findings can be analyzed on time.
 This allows organizations to react quickly to the findings.

-Focus groups and in-depth interviews are based on a set of questions or discussion points.
-It is very important to target the right persons to take part in the in-depth interview because they let you explore people’s opinions and attitudes. (e.g. what they feel about your products and what improvements they would like to see).
+- Focus groups and market panel research: Focus groups and in-depth interviews are based on a set of questions or discussion points.
+It is very important to target the right persons to take part in an in-depth interview because they let you explore people’s opinions and attitudes. (e.g. what they feel about your products and what improvements they would like to see).
 The respondents of the panel are asked open-ended questions.
 The data gathered is deemed as ‘close to accurate’ as these participants already know about the product.
 Setting up a market panel research for focus groups is the most convenient way of gathering true, accurate and timely data.
 These respondents have agreed to participate in the various research tasks conducted by an organization.

 Should you go in for a market panel research?
 The verdict

 Using consumer panels for research can be very beneficial to organizations.
 It’s up to you to determine whether the advantages of panels surpass the concerns.
 The enormous maturity of panels is due to the increasing usage of online surveys.
-Target audiences are tougher to reach now than ever before in market research.
-Online market panel research has become one of the most important tools of the modern market researcher, and it can yield valuable insights and results if used properly.
+Reaching target audiences for market research now is tougher than before.
+Online market panel research has become one of the most important tools of the modern market researcher, and if used properly can generate valuable insights.